vmware-tanzu/function-buildpacks-for-knative/CONTRIBUTING.md

 An abstraction level above, `buildpacks` uses `invokers` as a dependency along with bundling other dependencies.

-Lastly, at the highest level, the `builder` references the `buildpacks` by URI and SHA as an aggregator.

-The end user should only be interacting with the builder.
-The name is as it implies -- the builder "builds" functions into images.
+The end user should only be interacting with the buildpacks (usually via a builder).
 Interacting with the invokers directly, for example, breaks the abstraction barrier.
 To learn more about each layer, you may read the `README` for each respective layer's directory.

 New additions to the `samples/` and `templates/` directories are welcome -- each directory also has information about usage and testing.
 We can only accept PRs for these that DO NOT include imports from unvetted repositories or infringing licenses.
 Please keep them as lightweight and template-able as possible.